farwayer/picofly/README.md

 export default memo(VideoList)

-// will be re-rendered only when video added or removed function VideoList() {
+// will be re-rendered only when video added or removed
+// because it uses video ids only but not videos data function VideoList() {
   let app = useStore()